Unique Team Outing Ideas for Denver Companies (Updated for 2026)

 Once the mission is complete, hang out at the attached Solutions Lounge and Restaurant.
 The experience is sure to engage your entire group, and maybe help you identify a future team leader, too!

-After opening in 2021, Meow Wolf quickly gained recognition as one of the best things to do in Denver.
+Meow Wolf has gained recognition as one of the best things to do in Denver.
 Some describe it as an art museum but in many respects, the attraction is more akin to an adult fun house, full of sensory experiences.

 This location’s storyline follows the idea of an intergalactic train station, where each segment represents a unique destination or… dimension?
 While interpretations vary, all agree that visiting is memorable and will surely leave your team talking.